 LiveLaw has reported almost all important judgments of various High Courts across India in 2015.
-Here is the list of 25 significant and most discussed Judgments delivered by various High Courts across India.1.
-Newspaper must report an order of the Court as it stands, instead of creating sensation
+Here is the list of 25 significant and most discussed Judgments delivered by various High Courts across India.

 This ruling by Himachal Pradesh High court is very significant as far as we reporters are concerned.
 Many media houses try to sensationalize the Court orders and judgments and it is high time they should introspect and behave responsibly upholding the ethics of journalism.
 In this case The High Court of Himachal Pradesh had come down heavily on a newspaper, for indulging in repeated misquoting and misreporting of the orders.
 The Court issued notice to the reporter who appeared and tendered unconditional apology which was accepted.

 2. Toilets for ‘woman walking on the streets’

 Toilets First, Temples Later, the Prime Minister of India had said during one of his election campaigns last year.
 We are yet to see in coming years whether he will walk the talk.
 But anyhow, The Bombay High Court issued detailed guidelines on the issue of setting up in setting up toilet facilities for `women walking on the streets’.
 Division bench of Justices A.S.
 Oka and Revati Mohite Dere said that Public health is of paramount importance and that it is the duty of the State and the Corporations to ensure that public latrines, urinals and similar conveniences are constructed, maintained and kept in a hygienic condition.